PereFu/DEEP-LEARNING-APPLIED-TO-ENERGY-THEFT-DETECTION/README.md

 # Union of wide and deep learning applied to energy theft detection
-Implementation of a model based on the union of a wide and a deep convolutional neural network to detect energy theft detection based on the time series consumption.
+Implementation of a model based on the union of a wide and a deep convolutional neural network to detect energy theft based on the a daily time series consumption.

 ![image](https://user-images.githubusercontent.com/60358958/231254791-7be52589-24c2-49e4-a539-1c349f2ec2fc.png)